Carboxymethyl Cellulose

 Disease/Condition Glossary

-Dry eye disease (DED): Dry eye disease is a common condition that occurs when your tears cannot provide adequate lubrication for your eyes.
-The tearing instability leads to inflammation and damage of the eye's surface.
-Symptoms include burning sensation, sensitivity to light, eye redness, a sensation of having something in your eyes, watery eyes, blurred vision.
-It is caused by disruption of the healthy tear film by hormonal changes, autoimmune disease, inflamed eyelid glands, aging, keeping contact lens, and using some antihistamines (fexofenadine), and the people who have undergone laser eye surgery.
+Dry eye disease: Dry eye disease is a common condition that occurs when your tears cannot provide adequate lubrication for your eyes.
+The tearing instability leads to inflammation and damage to the eye's surface.
+Symptoms include a burning sensation, sensitivity to light, eye redness, a sensation of having something in your eyes, watery eyes, and blurred vision.
+It is caused by disruption of the healthy tear film due to hormonal changes, autoimmune disease, inflamed eyelid glands, ageing, wearing contact lenses, using some antihistamines, and laser eye surgery.

 FAQs

-CARBOXYMETHYL CELLULOSE may cause temporary common side effects like burning, stinging, irritation.
-If it persists, take the advice of your doctor.
+Carboxymethyl Cellulose may cause temporary common side effects like burning, stinging, or irritation.
+If these persist, consult your doctor.